skvanburen/CompDTUReg/README.md

  <br>
  File (2) needs to be run separately for each different sample and (3) needs to be run separately for each part that the data is split up into.
 The files need to be split up into parts in this way to make the amount of memory required by each part more manageable. <br>
    <br>
-Our code is written assuming slurm based array jobs, but loops could be used instead by modifying the code (see each file for more details).
+Our sample code is written assuming slurm based array jobs, but loops could be used instead by modifying the code (see each file for more details).
 We recommend arrays if possible, especially if the number of samples is very high.
 Sample array jobs for (2) and (3) respectively are provided as (2)SampleArrayJob.sh and (3)SampleArrayJob.sh.
 These files can be run using the following commands: <br>
   <br>
 module load r <br>
 #Update 10 to be the number of biological samples <br>